 Over the years, her work on other topics has been published in the Fort Lauderdale Sun-Sentinel, the Boston Globe, and the Portland Oregonian.

 Currently, she is a freelance food writer for the San Francisco Chronicle, San Francisco magazine, Coastal Living, Food Arts, Wine Spectator, Every Day with Rachael Ray, Via, East Bay Express, Oakland magazine, Alameda magazine, Edible Silicon Valley and other publications, including the online site, Tasting Table San Francisco.
 She ghost-writes and tests recipes for cookbook authors.
 She lends expertise as a food industry/food trend consultant.
-Additionally, she was a judge for the 2009 James Beard Foundation Cookbook Awards.
+In 2009, she served as a judge for the James Beard Foundation Cookbook Awards.
+And she currently helps host and coordinate chef cooking demos at Macy’s.

 Her first cookbook, “San Francisco Chef’s Table” (Lyons Press), debuted in winter 2013.